-We provide transaction finance to our customers through an array of product offerings and also provide personal loan, secured & unsecured business loans to individual & corporates.
-As on the date of this Draft Prospectus, we have catered to the financial requirements of our customers by disbursing over 10 million loans.
+We provide transaction finance to our customers through an array of product offerings on the Dhani App and also provide personal loans, secured and unsecured business loans to individual and corporates.

 We are part of the Dhani group.
 Our Promoter, Dhani Services Limited (formerly Indiabulls Ventures Limited) is a consumer business that provides digital healthcare and digital transactional finance to its customers.
 Dhani Services Limited (formerly Indiabulls Ventures Limited) was incorporated in 1995.